West Punjab

 West Punjab was a province in the Dominion of Pakistan from 1947 to 1955.
 It was established from the western-half of British Punjab, following the independence of Pakistan.
-The province covered an area of 159,344 km2, including modern-day Islamabad Capital Territory and Punjab province, excluding Bahawalpur Division (formerly the State of Bahawalpur).
-Lahore, being the largest city and the cultural center, served as the capital of the province.
-The province was composed of four divisions (Lahore, Sargodha, Multan and Rawalpindi).

-It was bordered by the state of Bahawalpur to the south-east, the province of Baluchistan to the south-west and Sind to the south, North-West Frontier Province to the north-west, and Azad Jammu and Kashmir to the north.
+The province covered an area of 205,255 km2, including much of the current Punjab province and the Islamabad Capital Territory, including the former Princely state of Bahawalpur, which was an autonomous region until 1955, though it remained subordinate to the province.
+Lahore, being the largest city and the cultural centre, served as the capital of the province.
+The province was composed of four divisions (Lahore, Sargodha, Multan and Rawalpindi) and was bordered by the state of Bahawalpur to the south-east, the province of Baluchistan to the south-west and Sind to the south, North-West Frontier Province to the north-west, and Azad Jammu and Kashmir to the north.
 It shared International border with Indian state of East Punjab to the east and Indian-administered Jammu & Kashmir to the north-east.
 It was dissolved and merged into West Pakistan upon creation of One Unit Scheme, in 1955.

 History

 The creation of Pakistan in 1947 led to the division of the Punjab Province of British India into two new provinces.
 The largely Sikh and Hindu East Punjab became part of the new nation of India while the largely Muslim West Punjab became part of the new nation of the Dominion of Pakistan.
 The name of the province was shortened to Punjab in 1950.
 West Punjab was merged into the province of West Pakistan in 1955 under the One Unit policy announced by Prime Minister Chaudhary Muhammad Ali.
 When that province was dissolved, the area of the former province of West Punjab was combined with the former state of Bahawalpur to form a new Punjab Province.

+Bahawalpur State was the only state of the Punjab States Agency, which was subordinate to the Punjab Province, to accede to Pakistan.